Quantum multifractality as a probe of phase space in the Dicke model: Conclusions and perspectives

 \section{Conclusions and perspectives}

 We have analyzed the fractal properties of coherent states projected in the energy eigenbasis of the Dicke Hamiltonian.
 The motivation to explore multifractality in this model comes from its experimental accessibility, its well-defined classical limit, and the fact that it represents many-body systems with collective interactions and only two degrees of freedom, which simplifies the description.
 However, the model has an unbounded Hilbert space, which makes the study of multifractality based on scaling analysis challenging.
 To obtain the spectrum numerically, one must choose a cut-off of the bosonic space large enough to ensure convergence of the high-energy eigenstates.

-We used cut-off values that were large enough to ensure the normalization of the wave functions and the accurate computation of the generalized inverse participation ratio with $q>1$, but non-converged components still impact the multifractal analysis when one goes to small values of $q$.
+We used cut-off values that were large enough to ensure the normalization of the wave functions and the accurate computation of the generalized inverse participation ratio with $q>1$, but nonconverged components still impact the multifractal analysis when one goes to small values of $q$.
 We have circumvented this problem by restricting our study to certain ranges of $q$ values.

+Although the multifractal analysis has been used before as a probe of ergodicity, here our aim was to employ it as a coarse-grained quantitative tool to capture changes in the structures in a mixed phase space.
 The multifractal analysis of coherent states reveals details of the rich phase space of the Dicke model and provides a quantitative picture of its structure.
 We have obtained two main results by studying the mass exponents $\tau_q$.

-First, by fitting the curves of $\tau_q$ vs $q$, we verified that the approximation to the linear generalized dimension, $\mathcal{D}^{(1)}=D$, is a valuable tool to distinguish regular from chaotic regions, similar to what was done for the kicked top model in Ref.~\cite{Wang2021} using $D_1$, $D_2$ and $D_\infty$, and for the Dicke model using $D_2$~\cite{Bastarrachea2016,Bastarrachea2017}.
+First, by fitting the curves of $\tau_q$ versus $q$, we verified that the approximation to the linear generalized dimension, $\mathcal{D}^{(1)}\simeq D$, is a valuable tool to distinguish regular from chaotic regions, similar to what was done for the kicked top model in Ref.~\cite{Wang2021} using $D_1$, $D_2$ and $D_\infty$, and for the Dicke model using $D_2$~\cite{Bastarrachea2016,Bastarrachea2017}.
 The value of $D$ operates as a sensitive probe of the phase space that allows for the identification of chaotic states in regular regions and regular states associated with islands of stability in the chaotic regime.